 Everybody who has grown up in Port Elizabeth must have been to the Stage Door at some point during their misspent youth.
-What is fascinating is that the Phoenix Hotel has been in operation since 1837, first in Market Square, and now at 5 Chapel Street, making it the oldest operating hotel in Port Elizabeth.
+What is fascinating is that the Phoenix Hotel has been in operation since the early 1840s, first in Market Square, and since 1941 at 5 Chapel Street, making it the oldest operating hotel in Port Elizabeth.

 Main picture: The original Phoenix Hotel located in Market Square

 Chase might have been instrumental in building the house, but it was Edwin Henry Salmond who converted the house into the Phoenix Hotel.
 Like Chase, Salmond was also a man of many different talents.
-Initially a Master Mariner and ship owner, but later Salmond was a merchant, ship chandler and hotelier.
+Initially a Master Mariner and ship owner, Salmond later worked as a merchant, ship chandler and hotelier.
 Apart from starting the Phoenix, he also at some point owned the “Jim Crow”, the “Frontier” and the “Elephant and the Castle.”

-Perhaps his personality was suited to the hospitality trade as he was described as being “a genial friend, good citizen, man of intelligence and wide experience, daring pluck and courage.”
+The Phoenix Hotel could have followed the route of the Palmerston Hotel when it initially was converted into a canteen or a bar of some description.
+This watering hole would in all likelihood have borne the name of the proprietor, in this case initially Salmond.
+By all accounts Salmond’s personality was more suited to the hospitality trade as he was described as being “a genial friend, good citizen, man of intelligence and wide experience, daring pluck and courage.”
 These attributes were on full display during his efforts to assist during the wrecking of the “Charlotte.”
 For this deed, he was awarded a gold medal by the Humane Society.

 Families, Captains and Travellers visiting Port Elizabeth will find the above hotel complete with every comfort and convenience at moderate charges.
 Wines, spirits and liqueurs (foreign and colonial) of the very best description, Abbott’s London Stout, Bass and Byass’s Ale and Porter, Soda Water &c constantly on hand.